As a retail consultant, I've examined how your customer's buying cycle is predictable.

 Because many were frustrated with the "old school" selling about manipulation and maneuvers.

 Many brands and businesses cling to these sales tactics because they haven't explored their own buying cycle.

 Not sure what one is?
 Here's your primer:

 When I am called on as a retail consultant to do business makeovers, I explain the four stages of a customer buying cycle:

 Never forget their original feeling about the product or service...childlike wonder.

 Next, they let that hunter-gatherer come out to find what they are looking for.
 In the old days, they might shop several stores to find that item or something that would do the same job.
 Nowadays, they probably start with their computer or smartphone.
 This is simply the "looking" stage.

 Next comes their critical parent stage; once they find the item or one like it, they come forward to answer all the critical/analytical questions.
 I call it the Aunt Jean phase, where the subconscious asks, "Can you trust this person?"
 "Can you afford this?"
 "Will it do what you want?"
 "Is there a cheaper deal?" and the kicker, "Be careful -you don't want to be taken advantage of."

 Finally comes the joy of purchase.
 If you have a great sales team, they are carefully trained to heighten the childlike wonder and lessen the Aunt Jean voice.
-The customer leaves happy they have what they were looking for and tells their friends about it.
+The customer leaves happy with what they were looking for and tells their friends about it.